mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_invoice_item

-<p>Removes an invoice item from the upcoming invoice.
-Removing an invoice item is only possible before the invoice it’s attached to is closed.</p>
+Removes an invoice item from the upcoming invoice.
+Removing an invoice item is only possible before the invoice it’s attached to is closed.

 <details><summary>Parameters</summary>